 While governments have long used algorithmic tools to facilitate decision-making, they have only recently begun to "regulate AI" formally.
-Some of these measures, like Canada's draft Artificial Intelligence and Data Act, tackle a wide range of AI systems.17 Other efforts, propelled by recent advances in generative AI, include new safety and security standards for AI developers.18 In many documents, including the European Un-
+Some of these measures, like Canada's draft Artificial Intelligence and Data Act, tackle a wide range of AI systems.17 Other efforts, propelled by recent advances in generative AI, include new safety and security standards for AI developers.18 In many documents, including the European Union's AI Act, legislators use regulatory techniques to ensure that AI is

-Edana Robitaille, "Minister Fraser Clarifies How IRCC Uses AI in Application Processing", CIC News (31 May 2023), online: <cicnews.com/2023/05/minister-fraser-clarifies-how-ircc-uses-ai-in-application-processing-0537338.html#gs.5gv4yy> [perma.cc/Z3PN-TRX5].
+15 Edana Robitaille, "Minister Fraser Clarifies How IRCC Uses AI in Application Processing", CIC News (31 May 2023), online: <cicnews.com> [perma.cc/Z3PN-TRX5].

-16 Raso, "AI & Admin Law", supra note 2 at 5-6, 9.
+$^{^{16}}$ $\,$ Raso, "AI & Admin Law", supra note 2 at 5-6, 9.